What is Watermelon Tourmaline (Photos)

-Watermelon Tourmaline is found in a few locations around the world, but the most important source is the state of Minas Gerais in Brazil.
-Watermelon Tourmaline can also be found in Nigeria, Madagascar, Afghanistan, Sri Lanka, Australia, and the United States.
+Watermelon Tourmaline is found in select locations worldwide, with the primary source being Minas Gerais, Brazil.
+Other notable deposits are in Nigeria, Madagascar, Afghanistan, Sri Lanka, Australia, and parts of the United States.

 A slice of watermelon tourmaline